-- Almond butter: This adds creaminess, richness, and smooth mouthful.
+- Almond butter: My secret weapon for the ultimate creaminess, richness, and smooth mouthful.
 Fat is your friend!
-A handful of walnuts, pecans, or cashews would also be great here.

-- Pumpkin pie spice: Because it's so easy!
-You could sub ¾ teaspoon cinnamon + ¼ teaspoon ginger, allspice, cloves, nutmeg, or a pinch of any of those.
-Whatever you have, it'll taste delish.
+- Pumpkin pie spice: Without pie spice, I find this smoothie one dimensional.
+Trust me, cinnamon alone doesn't do it!
+You could also sub ¾ teaspoon cinnamon + ¼ teaspoon ginger, allspice, cloves, nutmeg, or a pinch of any of those.

 Fun flavor variations